 In the example above, the ARTIK 5 Switch is the Coordinator and the ARTIK 030 Light is a simple router.
 Even though the router cannot form a network, it can become a parent to local end devices.

 Let's say you have a smart button that you want to add to the existing network.
+The button uses all the same commands as you've seen above, but implements them using hardware "tricks" since it has no connection to a terminal console.

 - Pry out battery drawer